GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 # Before you begin

-## Prerequisities
+## Prerequisites

-To use a Strongswan with Cloud VPN make sure the following prerequisites have been met:
+To use a strongSwan with Cloud VPN make sure the following prerequisites have been met:

-* VM or Server that runs Strongswan is healthy and have no known issues.
+*   VM or Server that runs strongSwan is healthy and has no known issues.
-* There is root access to the Strongswan instance.
+*   There is root access to the strongSwan instance.
-* Your on-prem firewall allows udp port 500, udp port 4500 and esp packets.
+*   Your on-premises firewall allows UDP port 500, UDP port 4500, and ESP packets.
-* You should be able to configure your on-prem router to route traffic through Strongswan VPN gateway.
+*   You should be able to configure your on-premises router to route traffic through Strongswan VPN gateway.
 Some environments might not give you that option.

 ## IPsec parameters

-Cloud VPN supports extensive [list](https://cloud.google.com/vpn/docs/concepts/supported-ike-ciphers) of ciphers that can be used per your security policies.
-The following parameters and values are used in the Gateway’s IPSec configuration for the purpose of this guide.
+Cloud VPN supports an extensive [list](https://cloud.google.com/vpn/docs/concepts/supported-ike-ciphers) of ciphers that can be used per your security policies.
+The following parameters and values are used in the Gateway’s IPsec configuration for the purpose of this guide.

 |Parameter | Value|
 --------- |  -----